|Program Type||University study program; take classes alongside British students|

 Major Advising Pages

-Queen Mary offers coursework that has been identified as a strong curricular match for the following UMN degree programs and student populations:
+Queen Mary offers coursework that has been identified as a strong curricular match for the following UofM degree programs and student populations:

 - Business & Marketing Education

 - College of Science & Engineering (all majors)